 The Communication and Leadership award will be presented at the District 60 Fall Showcase or the Spring Conferences.

-The award is given in the form of a plaque, purchased by District 60 from Toastmasters International, and appropriately engraved with the winner’s name, year of the award, name of award, and other pertinent information.
+The award is given in the form of a plaque, purchased by District 60 from Toastmasters International, and appropriately engraved with the winner’s name, year of the award, name of the award, and other pertinent information.

 For more information, contact: